 - Closed eyes and unaware of the surroundings

-Being sick is probably most concerning cause for a Bearded dragon to be lethargic.
+Being sick is probably the most concerning cause for a Bearded dragon to be lethargic.
 Because lethargy is such a general clinical sign in a sick Bearded dragon, there can literally be anything wrong.
 Lethargy is a very unspecific and only one of the possible clinical signs of disease.
 Sick Bearded dragons are often lethargic for a couple of consecutive days.
 If one suspects a disease being the cause of a lethargic Bearded dragon, be on the lookout for any other signs of ill health.
-Abnormalities to look out for is any physical abnormalities, diarrhoea, anorexia (refusal to eat), skin thickenings or colour changes and exudates from the eyes, nose and mouth.
+Abnormalities to look out for are any physical abnormalities, diarrhea, anorexia (refusal to eat), skin thickenings or color changes, and exudates from the eyes, nose, and mouth.
 Falling and complicated injuries without any visible signs can also cause Bearded dragon lethargy.

-Physical abnormalities and diseases are best treated by an experienced reptile friendly veterinarian.
-In most of the cases, it will be beneficial to make a specific diagnosis before treatment is instigated.
+Physical abnormalities and diseases are best treated by an experienced reptile-friendly veterinarian.
+In most cases, it will be beneficial to make a specific diagnosis before treatment is instigated.
 Some lethargic Bearded dragons will, unfortunately, get worse no matter what the treatment is going to be.
-When seeing a veterinarian, always accommodate a lethargic Bearded dragon with a fresh stool sample sealed in a ziplock or similar plastic bad.
-Expensive additional tests such as faecal flotation and wet preparations, radiography and ultrasonography might be necessary to diagnose some of these cases.
-Treatment will include a combination of parenteral fluids (a drip), antiparasitics and antibiotics.
+When seeing a veterinarian, always accommodate a lethargic Bearded dragon with a fresh stool sample sealed in a ziplock or similar plastic bag.
+Expensive additional tests such as fecal flotation and wet preparations, radiography, and ultrasonography might be necessary to diagnose some of these cases.
+Treatment will include a combination of parenteral fluids (a drip), antiparasitics, and antibiotics.

-While some behaviours might be seen as hyperactivity, others are seen as lethargy.
-Behavioural reasons why a Bearded dragon might be lethargic is brumation, being full or part of the shedding process.
+While some behaviors might be seen as hyperactivity, others are seen as lethargy.
+Behavioral reasons why a Bearded dragon might be lethargic are brumation, being full, or part of the shedding process.

-A full, or satiated Bearded dragon will often be lethargic while spending most time in the basking area in order to digest its food.
-This behaviour is often observed after a normal or large meal.
+A full, or satiated Bearded dragon will often be lethargic while spending the most time in the basking area in order to digest its food.
+This behavior is often observed after a normal or large meal.
 Full activity should return in a day.

 Skin shedding is another reason why a Bearded dragon might be lethargic.
 Even normal shedding might reduce activity and even cause periods where a Bearded dragon refuses to eat.
-Shedding will be evident by sudden dark colouration of the majority of the body and by pieces of dry, dead skin starting to peel at places.
+Shedding will be evident by the sudden dark coloration of the majority of the body and by pieces of dry, dead skin starting to peel in places.